schism-dev/schism/docs/getting-started/post-processing.md

 Note that `interpolate_variables.in` in the directory are sample inputs for the script.
 A common mistake is that the parent elements of some open boundary nodes in `fg.gr3` (i.e. ‘small-domain’ hgrid) become dry and the script then fails to find a wet element to interpolate from.
 So make sure all open boundary nodes in `fg.gr3` are located in wet region of `bg.gr3`; this is especially important for those nodes near the coast.
 You can use xmgredit5 to ascertain this.
 If necessary, modify `fg.gr3` by moving some nodes to deeper depths.

-## Extraction
-`read_output*.f90`: This group of scripts read multiple nc4 outputs and extract time series of a point, a slab, a transect etc. They share similar code structure and can be used to understand the nc4 output format as well as how to do your own processing.
-You may start from `read_output*_xyz.f90`.
-After you are familiar with these scripts, you can easily customize them for your own purpose.

-Note that you'll need to use different extraction scripts depending on whether you use scribe I/O or not.
- E.g., if you use scribe I/O, the FORTRAN extraction scripts are `read_output10*.f90`.